-TORONTO, ON – The Greater Toronto Hockey League has announced the 13th annual 2023 GTHL Top Prospects Game will take place on January 24, 2023 at 7:30pm.
-The top 40 GTHL Under-16 ‘AAA’ players selected will be announced with a new Selection Show this Thursday, December 8 at 6:30pm.
+TORONTO, ON – The Greater Toronto Hockey League is proud to announce the 14th annual GTHL Top Prospects Game fuelled by Gatorade will take place on January 17, 2024 at 7:30pm.
+The game will make its return to Herbert H. Carnegie Centennial Centre as the top 40 GTHL Under-16 ‘AAA’ players go head-to-head.

-Don’t miss the Selection Show, revealing the Team Black and Team White rosters, which will be streamed live on the GTHL’s Twitch.
+The rosters will be announced during the GTHL Top Prospects Selection Show fuelled by Gatorade on Wednesday, December 6 at 6:00pm EST. The Selection Show, revealing the Team Red and Team Blue rosters, will be available to watch on the GTHL’s Instagram and YouTube page.
 Each roster will include two goaltenders, six defencemen, and 12 forwards.

 Ticket information for the event will be announced at a later date.